opsdis/aci-exporter/README.md

 All attributes in the configuration has default values, except for the profile section.
 A profile include the information need specific to one or many ACI fabrics, like authentication.

+# Openmetrics format
+The exporter support openmetrics format.
+This is done by adding the following accept header to the request:

+    "Accept: application/openmetrics-text"

+The configuration property `openmetrics` set to `true` will result in that all reguest will have an openmetrics response.

 # Installation